brillout/goldpage/docs/readme.template.md

    ~~~

    > :information_source:
-   > Goldpage is purposely designed to also build your server code.
+   > Goldpage also builds your server code to
-   > This allows you to use the same language,
+   > allow you to use the same language,
    > such as TypeScript,
    > for your browser and server code.

-That's it: you can now run `npm run dev` (`yarn dev`), go to [http://localhost:3000/hello/jon](http://localhost:3000/hello/jon), and start hacking.
+That's it: you can now run `npm run dev` (`yarn dev`) and go to [http://localhost:3000/hello/jon](http://localhost:3000/hello/jon).

 !INLINE ./snippets/section-footer.md #readme